lcontento/czi2codex/README.md

 ```buildoutcfg
 $ conda activate codex-env
 ```
+### Installation
 Enter the czi2codex directory, in which the `setup.py` file is located, and run:
 ```
 $ pip install .
 ```

+# Generation of standard setting file
 Enter the directory of the source code:
 ```
 $ cd src
 ```
-# Generation of standard setting file
-A prerequisite of using the czi2codex conversion-tool is having a `options.yaml` file, where mandatory user settings can be saved/changed.
+A prerequisite of using the czi2codex conversion-tool is having an `options.yaml` file, where mandatory user settings can be saved/changed.
 In order to generate the backbone of this file, which then needs to be filled by the user, you can run: